mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 computational requirements.
 In such cases, the following general scheme based on hierarchical GSFA is proposed:

 1\.
-Transform the labeled data to structured data, where the label information behind is implicitly encoded in the connections between the data points (samples).This permits using unsupervised learning algorithms, such as SFA, or its extension GSFA.
+Transform the labeled data to structured data, where the label information behind is implicitly encoded in the connections between the data points (samples).
+This permits using unsupervised learning algorithms, such as SFA, or its extension GSFA.

 2\.
 Use hierarchical processing to reduce the dimensionality, resulting in low-dimensional data with component similarities strongly dependent on the graph connectivity.
 Since the label information is encoded in the graph connectivity, the low-dimensional data is highly predictive of the labels.